-The focus of this course is on research-based nurturing and parenting practices and skills that support positive development of children.
-Topics include consideration of the roles, responsibilities and challenges of parenthood; human sexuality; adolescent pregnancy; prenatal development; preparation for birth; the birth process; meeting the physical, social, emotional, intellectual, moral, and cultural growth and developmental needs of infants and children; impacts of heredity, environment, and family and societal crisis on development of the child; meeting children's needs for food, clothing, shelter and care giving; caring for children with special needs; parental resources, services, and agencies; and career awareness.
+Grade Level: 10-12 The focus of this course is on research-based nurturing and parenting practices and skills Course #: 5362 that support positive development of children.
+Topics include consideration of the roles, Length: 1 Semester responsibilities and challenges of parenthood; human sexuality; adolescent pregnancy; Credit(s): One prenatal development; preparation for birth; the birth process; meeting the physical, social, Diploma: Counts as a Directed emotional, intellectual, moral, and cultural growth and developmental needs of infants and Elective or Elective for all children; impacts of heredity, environment, and family and societal crisis on development of Diplomas the child; meeting children's needs for food, clothing, shelter and care giving; caring for - children with special needs; parental resources, services, and agencies; and career Prerequisite: None awareness.